dronsEETAC/DroneEngineeringEcosystemDEE/README.md

 A detailed guide on how to assemble, configure and tune up the drone platform can be found here:
 [TransversalProjectGuide.pdf](https://github.com/dronsEETAC/DroneEngineeringEcosystemDEE/files/10319359/TransversalProjectGuide.pdf)

+## 4. Communication mode
+In relation to communication system, the Drone Engineering Ecosystem can work in two modes, which are shown in the figure.

+In global mode it is assumed that the drone platform, the front-end and back-end modules are all connected to the internet and communicate through an external broker.
+Any public access broker can be used as external broker, or the  private broker that runs on a server at the Campus facilities (which requires access credentials).

+When there is no internet coverage, then local mode should be used.
+In this case, the front-end module (for example, the Dashboard) must connect to the WIFI access point provided by the on-board computer.
+In this case, the external broker is also executed on-board.
+Naturally, in local mode it is not possible to use the back-end services that are only operational when there is an internet connection.

+More details on the brokers required to support the communication in the Drone Engineering Ecosystem can be found in section X.

 ## Demo
 [Drone Engineering Ecosystem demo](https://www.youtube.com/playlist?list=PL64O0POFYjHpXyP-T063RdKRJXuhqgaXY)